Sir Thomas Barlow, 3rd Baronet: Biography

-Barlow was the eldest son of the Sir Alan Barlow, 2nd Bt, and his wife Nora Darwin.
+Barlow was the eldest son of Sir Alan Barlow, 2nd Bt, and his wife Nora Darwin.
 His younger brother was the visual neuroscientist Horace Barlow.
 His maternal grandfather was Horace Darwin, and amongst his great-grandfathers were the naturalist Charles Darwin, the statistician and civil servant Thomas Farrer, 1st Baron Farrer, and the royal physician Sir Thomas Barlow.

 After being educated at Winchester College, Barlow entered the Royal Navy in 1932 as a Cadet.
 He qualified on submarines in 1937 and during the Second World War served aboard submarines in the Atlantic, Mediterranean, Indian Ocean and Far East.
 His commands were: